 Don’t flood the ice with water, let the water freeze in thin layers to get a strong high-quality ice.

-With the REALice® specially designed nozzle, water gets sprayed on the ice in a fine mist to that freezes quickly as it impacts the ice.
+With the REALice® specially designed nozzle, water gets sprayed on the ice in a fine mist that freezes quickly as it impacts the ice.
 By using this technique, you are laminating the ice in thin layers.

 When resurfacing the ice, bear in mind that you pass through certain areas more often than others.
 Lower or stop the water flow when passing through these areas.
 This will prevent the ice from being uneven.